 THE LOIRE VALLEY

-Visit the Loire Valley with Australian Country editor Kirsty McKenzie and Travelrite.
+Visit the Loire Valley with AC editor Kirsty McKenzie and Travelrite.

 For several hundred years the World Heritage-listed Loire Valley was the home and playground of the rich and famous.
 Generations of royalty and their noble hangers-on built chateaux along the river and today the valley still preserves hundreds of extravagant castles and fortresses.
 Jewels in the crown include Chenonceau and Villandry and during our Travelrite tour two-night stopover we will be visiting both.